Purp1eW0lf/Masscan_to_Nmap/README.md

 ### Contact
 If you notice a way the script can be improved you're welcome to make requests and raise issues.
-You're also welcome to slide in my Twitter DMs and tell me how shit the logger is.
+You're also welcome to slide in my Twitter DMs and tell me how shit the scanner is.
 [@Purp1eW0lf](https://twitter.com/Purp1eW0lf)

 #### License